Bouni/kicad-jlcpcb-tools/README.md

 Simply clone this repo into your scripting/plugins folder, on Windows thats `C:\users\<username>\Documents\kicad\6.0\scripting\plugins\` on linux that would be `/home/<username>/.local/share/kicad/6.0/scripting/plugins`.

+**:warning: Flatpak**

+The Flatpak installation of KiCAD currently dows not ship with pip and requests installed.
+The later is required for the plugin to work.
+In order to get it working you can run the following 3 commands:

+1. `flatpak run --command=sh org.kicad.KiCad//beta`
+2. `python -m ensurepip --upgrade`
+3. `/var/data/python/bin/pip3 install requests`

+See [issue #94](https://github.com/Bouni/kicad-jlcpcb-tools/issues/94) for more info.

 ## Usage 🥳

 Checkout this screencast, it shows quickly how to use this plugin: